yoonghm/Examples/Raspberry_Pi/RPi3.md

 The IP address will be shown on the console or heard from audio output via a speaker or a pair of ear piece.

-The following information may be helpful for you to find your raspberrypi:
+The following information may be helpful for you to find your raspberrypi in your network:
 - Hostname is `raspberrypi`
-- You may use `arp -a` to scan MAC addresses begins with 'b8:27:eb`
+- You may use `arp -a` to scan connected WiFi devices with MAC addresses begins with 'b8:27:eb`

 ## Configuration After First Boot